lei-bo/MatSemiSeg/README.md

 ```

 ## Training segmentation models
+The details of data preparation and training configuration can be found at https://github.com/leibo-cmu/MatSeg.
 The segmentation model training is implemented in `segmentation/train.py`.
 The script takes the following arguments:
 - `--config`: the config file name, e.g. `full_sup.yaml`
 - `--gpu_id`: the GPU id to use, default is 0